marcusoftnet/marcusoftnet.github.io/_posts/2018-11-09-bash-script-to-add-files-to-all-repositories-in-an-organisation.md

 ---
 layout: post
-title: "Bash script to add file(s) to all repositories in an organisation"
+title: "Bash script to add file(s) to all repositories in an organization"
 author: "Marcus Hammarberg"
 date: 2018-11-09 14:10:45
 tags: